chessworld/TorneloScoresheet/documentation/Roadmap.md

 At a high level, the goals of the MVP are:
 - Client UI in line with existing Tornelo style guide
 - Deployment to the App Store
-- An implementation of the four modes outlined under `Business Requirements`
+- An implementation of the four modes outlined under [Business Requirements](https://docs.google.com/document/d/19exWTLiAAePttibcdCTFK4IwAxvoIlBbcELAI0gqwgA/edit#heading=h.e6rj1kl21bi7)
 - Conformance with the FIDE guidelines
-- Read from PGN to configure tournament
+- Read from PGN (Potable Game Notation) to configure tournament
 - Write to PGN when a move is made / ability to serialise game as PGN